microsoft/react-native-windows-samples/docs/ReactInstanceSettings-api-windows.md

 ### UseDirectDebugger
  bool `UseDirectDebugger`

-Enables debugging in the JavaScript engine (if supported).  <br/>For Chakra this enables you to debug the JS runtime directly within your app using Visual Studio -> Attach to process (Script)
+Enables debugging in the JavaScript engine (if supported).
+For Chakra this enables you to debug the JS runtime directly within your app using Visual Studio -> Attach to process (Script)

 ### UseFastRefresh
  bool `UseFastRefresh`

-Should the instance trigger the hot module reload logic when it first loads the instance.<br/>Most edits should be visible within a second or two without the instance having to reload.<br/>Non-compatible changes still cause full reloads.<br/>See [Fast Refresh](https://reactnative.dev/docs/fast-refresh) for more information on Fast Refresh.
+Should the instance trigger the hot module reload logic when it first loads the instance.
+Most edits should be visible within a second or two without the instance having to reload.
+Non-compatible changes still cause full reloads.
+See [Fast Refresh](https://reactnative.dev/docs/fast-refresh) for more information on Fast Refresh.

 ### UseJsi
  bool `UseJsi`

 This controls if the JavaScript bridge should use the newer JSI runtime or use the legacy executor.
-The JSI runtime is used by default, and the legacy executor will be removed in a future release. <br/>> **It is not recommended to change this setting.**
+The JSI runtime is used by default, and the legacy executor will be removed in a future release.
+> **It is not recommended to change this setting.**

 ### UseLiveReload
  bool `UseLiveReload`

-Enable live reload to load the source bundle from the React Native packager.<br/>When the file is saved, the packager will trigger reloading.<br/>**For general use this has been replaced by [`UseFastRefresh`](#usefastrefresh).**
+Enable live reload to load the source bundle from the React Native packager.
+When the file is saved, the packager will trigger reloading.
+**For general use this has been replaced by [`UseFastRefresh`](#usefastrefresh).**

 ### UseWebDebugger
  bool `UseWebDebugger`

-Should the instance run in a remote environment such as within a browser.<br/>By default, this is using a browser navigated to  http://localhost:8081/debugger-ui served by Metro/Haul.<br/>Debugging will start as soon as the react native instance is loaded.
+Should the instance run in a remote environment such as within a browser.
+By default, this is using a browser navigated to  http://localhost:8081/debugger-ui served by Metro/Haul.
+Debugging will start as soon as the react native instance is loaded.

 ## Constructors